 These genes were also selected for their importance, clinically.
 They are not found in opportunistic respiratory pathogens include Streptococcus pneumoniae, Staphylococcus aureus, Haemophilus influenzae and Moraxella catarrhalis, but are also found on mobile genetic elements that can transmit horizontally.
 For example,

-erm(A), erm(C) and msr(A) are found on S. aureus transposon Tn554 (PMID: 20668911), plasmid pUSA03 (PMID: 20668911) and pMS97 (PMID: 9809423) respectively.
-Transposons Tn2010 (PMID: 27709102) and Tn1207.1 (PMID: 15328112) on S. pnuemoniae carried erm(B) and mef gene separately; erm(F) was found on Bacteroides transposons Tn4351 and Tn4400 (PMID: 10511399); plasmid pS30-1 from Acinetobacter carried msr(E) (PMID: 28533235).
+erm(A), erm(C) and msr(A) are found on S. aureus across three separate MGE: transposon Tn554 (PMID: 20668911), plasmid pUSA03 (PMID: 20668911) and pMS97 (PMID: 9809423).

+erm(B) Transposons Tn2010 (PMID: 27709102)

-[single anatomical site]
+mef Tn1207.1 (PMID: 15328112) on S. pnuemoniae [single anatomical site]

 Macrolide exposure can co-select for other resistance genes which may be an even greater concern (thinking of MDR plasmids etc.).